-Let your volunteers know that you will do what it tasks to protect those whom they are serving.
+Let your volunteers know that you will do what it takes to protect those whom they are serving.
 Great volunteers will appreciate this.
 If your organization serves children, the elderly or people with disabilities who may easily be victimized, make sure you have a system for running background checks.
 These should be completed before a volunteer begins serving.

 Hey, the truth is, most of your volunteers will already have day jobs, so leave the lame training sessions to the professionals.
 Your volunteers aren’t going to be quite so patient if you waste their time when they aren’t even getting paid for it.
 Keep the training focused, relevant and as short as possible.
 While you’re at it, feed those newbies while you train them.
 People will put up with a lot for a really good piece of cheesecake.

 Ask People to Volunteer in Areas They're Passionate About